 - Continue on to University courses

-In 2020, 18.4% of our St John’s Year 10 cohort are studying a VET subject, 83.3% of Year 11s are studying a Certificate I – III whilst at school, and 55.6% of our Year 12 students are working towards a Certificate II or III.
+In 2020, 18.4% of our St John’s Year 10 cohort studied a VET subject, 83.3% of Year 11s studied a Certificate I – III whilst at school, and 55.6% of our Year 12 students worked towards a Certificate II or III.

 SBAT – School-based Apprenticeship and Traineeships

-- Students must gain support and approval from their school to undertake a SBAT, this is done by completing a SBA Information and Expression of Interest form
+- Students must gain support and approval from their school to undertake a SBAT, this is done by completing the SBAT Expression of Interest Form

 - Students will continue to attend school, however, some of their paid employment and training will become part of their school timetable

 - The school, student, parent or guardian, employer and training organisation will sit down and work out a schedule which outlines when the student is at school, work and training.
 The schedule must indicate how the SBAT will impact on the school timetable.
 The school has a role in providing support to the student throughout the SBAT.

 - The student enters a training contract with the employer, the training contract legally binds the employer and the student for the duration of the SBAT.

 - Employers are required to providing the student with a minimum of 375 hours (50 days) of paid employment over each 12 month period of the training contract.
 This translates to 1 day in the workplace.

 - For students undertaking an apprenticeship in the Electrotechnology industry, the minimum work requirement is 600 hours (80) days over each 12 months period.
 This translates to 2 days in the workplace.